decoder-it/KrbRelayEx-RPC/README.md

 <br><br>
 On an ADCS server this would allow the backup of the the CA's private/public key enabling the forging of certificates on behalf of any user.
-# Notes
-A similar tool can be found here https://github.com/almandin/krbjack

 # Acknowledgements

 [Using Kerberos for Authentication Relay Attacks](https://googleprojectzero.blogspot.com/2021/10/using-kerberos-for-authentication-relay.html)